-Economy passengers are generally allowed one carry-on bag, weighing up to a maximum of 7kg/15lbs.
+Economy passengers on Emirates Airlines are generally allowed one carry-on bag, weighing up to a maximum of 7kg/15lbs.
 The dimensions are limited to 55x38x20cm (22x15x8 inches).

 First and Business class passengers flying with Emirates are allowed a second piece of carry-on, limited in size to 45x35x20cm (18x14x8 inches).
-The total combined weight of both pieces of hand luggage is limited to 12kg/26lbs.+ Show Full Policy
+The weight of each piece is not allowed to be more than 7 kg (15 lbs).+ Show Full Policy

 Generally, the amount of cabin baggage you may bring depends on which service class you are flying.

 First Class and Business Class customers are permitted two pieces of carry-on baggage: one briefcase plus either one handbag or one garment bag.
 The briefcase may not exceed 18 x 14 x 8 inches (45 x 35 x 20cm); the handbag may not exceed 22 x 15 x 8 inches (55 x 38 x 20cm); the garment bag can be no more than 8 inches (20cm) thick when folded.
 The weight of each piece must not exceed 7kg (15lb).